Do you know a woman who is being abused? A legal rights handbook

 Children can also be very upset by the things they hear or see at court.

-If you cannot find someone to take care of your children while you are at court, ask the VWAP office if they can help you to find a solution.
+If you cannot find someone to take care of your children while you are at court, ask the VWAP if they can help you to find a solution.

 Can my partner make excuses to defend themself?